Kevin Newman Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.75 team ERA ranks 26th among all MLB pitching staffs.
+- The Nationals have the 26th-ranked team ERA among all league pitching staffs (4.81).

+- Nationals pitchers combine to surrender 119 total home runs at a rate of 1.4 per game (third-most in baseball).

-- His last appearance was on Wednesday against the Seattle Mariners, when the left-hander threw seven scoreless innings while allowing five hits.
+- His most recent time out was on Saturday against the Philadelphia Phillies, when the lefty went 2 2/3 innings, surrendering seven earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.